Example: Configuring Evaluator in a TFX pipeline definition

 # This 'evaluator' component would then be added to the pipeline's component list

-powered by TFMA include:
+Important aspects of Evaluator powered by TFMA include:

-includes detailed analysis results, often visualized using TensorBoard's TFMA plugin, and a crucial validation outcome (often called a "blessing").
+The output of the Evaluator includes detailed analysis results, often visualized using TensorBoard's TFMA plugin, and an important validation outcome (often called a "blessing").
 This outcome indicates whether the model passed the predefined quality thresholds.

 This comparison highlights performance across different data slices.
 While the candidate model shows improved overall AUC and performs well in Region B, it exhibits a slight regression in Region A and for New Users compared to the baseline.
 This type of insight, derived from